 Oxygen Transport and Diffusion

-Because the hemoglobin-oxygen dissociation curve is sigmoidal in shape, a reduction in arterial PO2 to 75 mmHg causes less than a 10% decrease in oxygen saturation and content in the blood.
-However, when blood is exposed to normal tissue PO2 levels of 20-40 mmHg, the hemoglobin cannot bind the oxygen as well so the oxygen saturation falls considerably.
+Because the hemoglobin-oxygen dissociation curve is sigmoidal, a reduction in arterial PO2 to 75 mmHg causes less than a 10% decrease in oxygen saturation and content in the blood.
+However, when blood is exposed to normal tissue PO2 levels of 20-40 mmHg, the hemoglobin cannot bind the oxygen as well, so the oxygen saturation falls considerably.
 Hemoglobin is only about 50% saturated with oxygen when the PO2 is 25 mmHg.
 The PO2 at which the hemoglobin is 50% saturated is the P50 value.
-This value can increase or decrease depending on a number of factors.
+This value can increase or decrease depending on several factors.
 For example, increased PCO2, decreased pH and increased temperature increase the P50 by shifting the hemoglobin-oxygen dissociation curve to the right.
-This means that at any given PO2 the amount of oxygen bound to hemoglobin is reduced.
+This means that at any PO2, the amount of oxygen bound to hemoglobin is reduced.
 This shift in the curve contributes to the unloading of oxygen from hemoglobin under conditions of increased oxygen demand by the tissue.
 Increased tissue oxygen consumption is accompanied by increased PCO2, decreased pH and increased temperature in the tissue surrounding the blood vessels.

-Although it is the PO2 difference that drives diffusion and not the blood content of oxygen, the hemoglobin-bound oxygen acts as a reservoir for oxygen.
+Although it is the PO2 difference and not the blood content of oxygen that drives diffusion, the hemoglobin-bound oxygen acts as a reservoir for oxygen.
 As oxygen diffuses from the plasma, the plasma and red cell cytoplasmic PO2 falls, which leads to oxygen dissociating from the hemoglobin and entering the dissolved pool of oxygen in the plasma from where it diffuses into the surrounding tissue.
 More oxygen bound to the hemoglobin means that more oxygen is available for diffusion into cells.
 Therefore, the amount of oxygen bound to hemoglobin is a major factor in determining oxygen delivery to a tissue.